Stex/setting_accessors-pitch/PITCHME.md

 ---

-In the end, I wanted to create something that would give me all of the previous solutions, but without actually having to change my database schema evey time.
+In the end, I wanted to create something that would give me all of the previous solutions, but without actually having to change my database schema every single time.